supersambo/.vim/README.md

 #Vim setup
-This is my personal vm setup.
-It's everything but sophisticated, just using this to get my basic  vim settings synced across various machines.
+This is my personal vim setup.
+It's everything but sophisticated, I'm just using this to get my basic vim settings synced across various machines.

-Using vim 8's native package handling instead of pathogen now.
+Using vim 8's native package handling instead of pathogen now!

 To install this use...
 ```